Bailey Clements: Return to Ipswich

-In June 2021, Clements signed a new one-year contract at Ipswich, with the option of an additional years’ extension.
+In June 2021, Clements signed a new one-year contract at Ipswich, with the option of an additional years' extension.
 He made his first appearance of the 2021–22 season in a 0–1 EFL Cup defeat against Newport County on 10 August.
 On 13 November, Clements made his league debut for Ipswich in a 0–0 home draw with Oxford United at Portman Road.
 Clements was released by the club at the end of the 2021–22 season.

 Stevenage (loan)

 On 31 January 2022, Clements joined League Two side Stevenage on loan until the end of the 2021–22 season.

 Chesterfield

 On 18 June 2022, Clements agreed to join National League club Chesterfield upon the expiration of his Ipswich Town contract.

+Hornchurch

+On 9 August 2024, Clements joined National League South club Hornchurch.